Bake Play Smile

 Chocolate fingers circling a chocolate mud cake decorated with frosting and Easter bunnies and eggs.

-If you love quick decorating ideas like my easy White Chocolate Easter Mud Cake or my super popular Easter Chocolate Birds Nests, then this cake is going to slot straight into your Easter hack list too!
+If you love easy Easter treats like my White Chocolate Easter Mud Cake and Easter Chocolate Birds Nests, this one needs to be on your Easter list too. 🐰🍫

 A round cake decorated with chocolate finger biscuits around the sides, topped with sprinkles, wrapped mini Easter eggs , and mini chocolate bunnies